 - Any photographs, video, correspondence, or other materials related to the injury and what followed after

-The attorneys at Shaw Cowart have been handling work injury cases in Texas for many years.
+The Austin workplace injury attorneys at Shaw Cowart have been handling work injury cases in Texas for many years.
 We know the laws, statutes, regulations, and case history that may affect your situation.
 We put all of our resources to work in gathering evidence, information, and testimony needed to argue your case.
 We focus on building a strong claim so that our injured clients can focus their time and energy on getting well.

 There are a few different scenarios that could affect who you can hold accountable.
 If your employer provides workers’ compensation insurance, then you cannot hold your employer responsible for causing your injury.
 Instead, you should receive medical benefits and replacement of a portion of your lost wages regardless of who was at fault.